chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 are presently providing for our students.
 Again, we need to examine how they do this kind of training and try to adapt their methods to our needs.

 Lastly, let me mention briefly the often discussed topic of social responsibility.
 We have sessions at meetings on this topic, we discuss it in the halls and over coffee and beer, but again I ask, "How is it being incorporated into our training program?"
 The fact that we do not have exact rules to follow is not sufficient reason for omitting all training in this important matter.

-I believe these three topics – ethics, professional behavior, and social responsibility – must be incorporated into the computer science curriculum.
+<mark>I believe these three topics – ethics, professional behavior, and
-Personally I do not believe that a separate course on these topics will be effective.
+social responsibility – must be incorporated into the computer science curriculum.</mark> Personally I do not believe that a separate course on these topics will be effective.
 From what little I understand of the matter of teaching these kinds of things, they can best be taught by example, by the behavior of the professor.
 They are taught in the odd moments, by the way the professor phrases his remarks and handles himself.
 Thus it is the professor who must first be made conscious that a significant part of his teaching role is in communicating these delicate, elusive matters and that he is not justified in saying, "They are none of my business."
 These are things that must be taught *constantly, all the time, by everyone,* or they will not be taught at all.
 And if they are not somehow taught to the majority of our students, then the field will justly keep its present reputation (which may well surprise you if you ask your colleagues in other departments for their frank opinions).

+## Conclusion

 In closing, let me revert to a reasonable perspective of the computer science field.
 The field is very new, it has had to run constantly just to